Home / Career Guides / Underwriter

 Geographic location plays a role as well.
 Those in areas with a higher cost of living and a strong insurance industry, like New York or Chicago, often earn more than those in other regions.

 Education and certification can also influence their salary.
-While a bachelor’s degree is often enough to enter the field, professionals in this role who pursue further certifications from organizations like The Institutes (formerly the American Institute For Chartered Property Casualty Underwriters) can potentially increase their earning power.
+While a bachelor’s degree is often enough to enter the field, pros in this role who pursue further certifications from organizations like The Institutes (formerly the American Institute For Chartered Property Casualty Underwriters) can potentially increase their earning power.

 Finally, the size and profitability of the insurance company can impact the salary.
 Larger companies or those with more underwriting volume often pay their underwriters more.